-Remnants of World War II are scattered throughout coastal communities in Southcentral and Southwest Alaska.
-In the twin communities of Unalaska and the Port of Dutch Harbor, WWII forts and outposts still stand as reminders of the successful US campaign to retake the Aleutian Islands in 1942.
-Experience this incredible history in person on a five-day excursion through Unalaska, Port of Dutch Harbor, Anchorage, Seward and Kodiak.
+Remnants of World War II fortifications are scattered throughout coastal communities in Southcentral and Southwest Alaska.
+Experience this incredible history in person on an eight-day excursion through Unalaska/Port of Dutch Harbor, Anchorage, Seward and Kodiak.

-Round out your exploration of local WWII history by visiting the Aleutian World War II National Historic Area visitor center and museum.
-Consider adding a fishing charter to your day to take advantage of the excellent sport fishing in the area.
-There’s a reason the Port of Dutch Harbor is the No. 1 commercial fishing port in the United States, and visitors are often eager to bring home giant halibut, black cod and other species of wild Alaska seafood during a visit to the area.
+Round out your exploration of local WWII history by visiting the Aleutian World War II National Historic Site visitor center and museum.
+Consider adding a sportfishing charter to your day: There’s a reason the Port of Dutch Harbor is the No. 1 commercial fishing port in the United States, and visitors are often eager to bring home giant halibut, black cod and other species of wild Alaska seafood during a visit to the area.

 Fly back to Anchorage and rent a car.
-Before hitting the road to Seward, stop by the Anchorage Museum at Rasmuson Center to learn more about Alaska history and World War II and enjoy a leisurely morning exploring the shops and other visitor amenities in downtown Anchorage.
-The drive to Seward is 120 miles and will take 2-3 hours.
-With plenty of summer daylight, don’t rush – the Seward Highway is one of the most scenic highways in the country and you’ll want to stop frequently for photos.
+Before hitting the road to Seward, stop by the Anchorage Museum at Rasmuson Center to learn more about Alaska history, then spend a leisurely afternoon exploring the shops and other visitor amenities in downtown Anchorage before you set out for Seward.
+The drive is 120 miles of beautiful coastal and alpine scenery, and usually takes about three hours.
+With plenty of summer daylight, don’t rush—you’ll want to stop frequently for photos, and you might even see wildlife along the way.
 Spend the night in Seward.

-Round out your Kodiak visit by following the recommendations of local commercial fisherman Toby Sullivan found in TravelAlaska.com’s “Local’s Tour” section or with a fly-in trip to Katmai National Park and Preserve to view legendary coastal brown bears feasting on salmon in local rivers.
+Round out your Kodiak visit by following the recommendations of local commercial fisherman Toby Sullivan found in TravelAlaska.com’s “Local’s Tour” section, or by booking a fly-in trip to Katmai National Park, where you can view massive brown bears feasting on salmon they pluck right out of the rushing rivers.